For a printable pdf of this click here.

 Viral transmission also depends upon how long an uninfected person is exposed to someone carrying the virus.
 Based upon research into similar viruses, the amount of virus necessary to produce an infection could be as little as 100 particles.
 The respiratory fluids of sick people contain between 1,000,000 and 100,000,000 particles per milliliter.
 Decreasing the number of people in a room also lowers the likelihood of contact with an infected individual.

-This site ranks thirty-six activities on a scale of 1–10.
+Another site ranks thirty-six activities on a scale of 1–10.
 Note that “Dentist’s Offices 4/10” likely refers to sitting in the waiting room.
 The CDC has published guidelines specific to dental care.

 Resuming Care-Filled Worship and Sacramental Life During a Pandemic provides outstanding guidelines for re-opening churches with a focus upon safety: